aws-samples/serverless-patterns/eventbridge-schedule-to-ec2-terraform/README.md

 # EventBridge Scheduler to start and stop EC2 instances
 This pattern will create two EventBridge schedules that will start and stop a given array of instance-ids.
 You can control the start/stop time and timezone of you chosing.
-This example will start instances at 7:00am and stop them at 18:00am Europe/London timezone.
+This example will start instances at 8:00am and stop them at 17:00am US/Eastern, Monday-Friday.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-schedule-to-ec2-terraform.